Raj Thackeray

-Raj Shrikant Thackeray (Marathi pronunciation: [ɾaːd͡ʒ ʈʰaːkɾeː], born Swararaj Shrikant Thackeray; 14 June 1968) is an Indian politician and the founding chairperson of Maharashtra Navnirman Sena (MNS), a regional political party.
-He is the nephew of Balasaheb Thackeray.
+Raj Shrikant Thackeray (Marathi pronunciation: [ɾaːd͡ʒ ʈʰaːkɾeː], born Swararaj Shrikant Thackeray; 14 June 1968) is an Indian politician and the founder chairman of Maharashtra Navnirman Sena (MNS), a regional political party.
+He is the nephew of Bal Thackeray.

 Early life

-Raj Thackeray's given name is a hypocorism of Swararaj.
+Thackeray's given name is a hypocorism of Swararaj.
 His parents were Shrikant Thackeray (younger brother of Bal Thackeray) and Kunda Thackeray (younger sister of Bal Thackeray's wife Meena Thackeray).
 As a child he learnt tabla, guitar and violin.
 Thackeray is a 10th standard graduate and a dropout of Mumbai's Sir J.J.
 Institute of Applied Art.
-He finished 10th standard in 1983 and joined Marmik, the weekly magazine of Bal Thackeray, as a cartoonist in 1985 he is a cartoonist.
+He finished 10th standard in 1983 and joined Marmik, the weekly magazine of Bal Thackeray, as a cartoonist, in 1985.

 Political career

 Early years in Shiv Sena

 Thackeray started his political career by launching the student wing of Shiv Sena called Bharatiya Vidyarthi Sena.
 He came to prominence during the campaign for 1990 Maharashtra assembly elections.
-During the 1990s Raj believed himself to be heir of his uncle, Balasaheb.
+During the 1990s, Raj believed himself to be heir of his uncle, Balasaheb.
 However, Balasaheb showed strong preference for his own son, Uddhav Thackeray.

 Maharashtra Navnirman Sena

 Years after being sidelined by Bal Thackeray's other leaders working for him, Raj Thackeray resigned from Shiv Sena on 27 November 2005 and announced his intention to start a new political party.
 On 9 March 2006 in Mumbai, Thackeray founded Maharashtra Navnirman Sena.
+After 20 years of his political career as the party supremo of MNS, he allied for the first time, with his cousin Uddhav Thackeray's Shiv Sena (UBT) for the 2026 BrihanMumbai Municipal Corporation Elections.